Cat registry: Breed code systems

+Breed code

+Most use a two or 3 letter acronym for the breed, e.g. MK (Munchkin), JBT (Japanese Bobtail).
+Previously the British GCCF allocated numbers to breeds for historical reasons, and the Black Persian Longhair was registered under a different breed number, and effectively as a different breed, to the Blue Persian Longhair.

 Where a breed is already recognised by another registry, it is becoming increasingly common to adopt an existing acronym (with the possible addition or subtraction of a letter) in order to avoid clashes and confusion.
 Where 2 breeds with different characteristics have the same name, it is usual to prefix the name with the country/area of origin e.g. in the US the "Burmese" and "European Burmese" are different breeds with different conformation.
-In the UK, "Burmese" refers to the European form as the "American Burmese" is not recognised.
+In the GCCF, "Burmese" refers to the European form as the "American Burmese" is not recognised.

 A single breed may have 2 different breed names in different countries.
 In Britain, a cat of Persian type with the colourpoint pattern is called a Colourpoint Persian.
-In the USA it is called a Himalayan.
-The American-bred Serengeti was founded in 1992 by Karen Sausaman from Oriental x Bengal crosses to resemble the wild cats of the Serengeti plains but without the introduction of wild cat blood.
-In Britain, a Bengal x Siamese cross was originally called the Savannah, but was later renamed Serengeti because of an existing American breed called the Savannah.
-The American-bred Savannah resembles the Serval and the first generation cross is Serval x domestic.
+In the US it is called a Himalayan.
+The US-bred Serengeti was founded in 1992 from Oriental Shorthair × Bengal crosses to resemble the wild cats of the Serengeti Plains but without the introduction of wild cat blood.
+In Britain, a Bengal × Siamese cross was originally called the Savannah, but was later renamed Serengeti because of an existing US breed called the Savannah.
+The US-bred Savannah is a hybrid breed (serval × domestic cat).

+Variety code

+The breed code may be followed by numbers or lower case acronyms that indicate colour and pattern, these being subdivisions of the breed.
+These code systems may be found on individual registry websites (or in their printed publications where they do not yet have a website).

-Where colours have been added to a breed through outcrossing to another breed, not all registries accept the new colours under the original breed name e.g. Chocolate Persians and Lilac Persians may be recognised under the name "Kashmir" as the two colors were introduced through crossing to Siamese cats during the development of the Colourpoint Persian (UK) and Himalayan (USA).
+Where colours have been added to a breed through outcrossing to another breed, not all registries accept the new colours under the original breed name e.g. Chocolate Persians and Lilac Persians may be recognised under the name "Kashmir" as the two colours were introduced through crossing to Siamese cats during the development of the Colourpoint Persian (UK) and Himalayan (US).